The Terror (TV series): Season 1

 After the success of the show The Walking Dead, the American cable TV network AMC planned to create a horror TV series based on the novel The Terror.
 In March 2016, it was confirmed that AMC ordered 10 episodes of the show, with an expected premiere date in 2018.

 David Kajganich and Soo Hugh serve as co-showrunners, while Kajganich penned the adaptation.
 Ridley Scott, Alexandra Milchan, Scott Lambert, David W. Zucker, and Guymon Casady are executive producers.
 In September 2016, it was announced that Tobias Menzies was cast as a series lead and the showrunners were seeking an Inuk woman, between the ages of 16 and 30, to play an unspecified 'major character', most likely Lady Silence.

 Most of the scenes on the ice were created using CGI.
+Archaeologist Matthew Betts consulted as historical advisor.

 Season 2

 The second season, titled The Terror: Infamy, and consisting of 10 episodes, is co-created by Max Borenstein and Alexander Woo, who also serves as the showrunner.

 Derek Mio plays the lead role of Chester Nakayama, a son of Japanese born immigrants who joins the army.
 George Takei plays Yamato-san, a former fishing captain and community elder who was imprisoned with his family in two Japanese-American internment camps during WWII.
 Also cast are Kiki Sukezane as Yuko, a mysterious woman from Chester's past; Shingo Usami as Henry Nakayama, Chester's father; and Naoko Mori as Asako Nakayama, Chester's mother; and Miki Ishikawa as Amy, a Nakayama family friend.
 Takei also serves in a consulting role to ensure the accuracy of historical events and storytelling.
 C. Thomas Howell was cast as Retired Major Hallowell Bowen, an official with the War Relocation Authority whose "presence looms over the Japanese-American characters in the story."

 Josef Kubota Wladyka directed the first two episodes of the season.
 Production began on January 14, 2019, in Vancouver.